openfoodfoundation/ofn-install/README.md

 * `backup.yml` - Backup database and image files on the server to the local machine.
 * `rollback.yml` - Rollback the database and codebase to the previous version.

-You may want to use the [anisble option "checkrun"](http://docs.ansible.com/playbooks_checkmode.html) to do a dry-run of the playbooks.
+You may want to use the [ansible option "checkrun"](http://docs.ansible.com/playbooks_checkmode.html) to do a dry-run of the playbooks.
 With this option, Ansible will run the playbooks, but not actually make changes on the server.

 ## Setup